Huftarøy: Transportation

-The island currently has no bridge or tunnel connections (as of 2014), however the planned Hordfast bridge-tunnel network may connect the island to the mainland.
+The island currently has no bridge or tunnel connections (as of 2025), however the planned Hordfast bridge-tunnel network may connect the island to the mainland.
 This project is currently in the planning stages and the Austevoll option is one of several possibilities.

 The island has two regular ferry connections.
-The northern ferry stops at Hufthammar and runs northward to Krokeide (near Fanahammaren in Bergen municipality) on the mainland.
-The southern ferry stops at Husavik and it runs southward to Sandvika on the island of Stord and Tysnes municipality.
+The northern ferry stops at Hufthammar and runs northward to Krokeide (near Fanahammaren in Bergen Municipality) on the mainland.
+The southern ferry stops at Husavik and it runs southward to Sandvika on the island of Stord and on to Tysnes Municipality.
 The island of Stord is connected to the mainland by an undersea tunnel.

 There are several smaller islands surrounding Huftarøy which are connected to each other by road bridges.
-The Storholmbrua-Austevollsbrua bridge network connects Huftarøy to the islands of Hundvåko and Stora Kalsøy to the northwest.
+The Storholmbrua-Austevollsbrua bridge network connects Huftarøy to the islands of Hundvåko and Storakalsøy to the northwest.
 Two very short causeways connect Huftarøy to the small islands of Drøna and Rostøya to the west.
-The Selbjørn Bridge runs across Bekkjarvik Strait connecting to the islands of Huftarøy and Stolmen.
+The Selbjørn Bridge runs across the Bekkjarvik Strait connecting to the islands of Selbjørn and Stolmen.